Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Near-Field Beam Split

 Clearly, the maximum value of $G(\hat{r}, \hat{\theta}, r, \theta, f_m)$ is 1.
 In narrowband systems where $f_m \approx f_c$, the beamforming gain $G(\hat{r}, \hat{\theta}, r, \theta, f_m)$ reaches its zenith when $(\hat{r}, \hat{\theta}) = (r, \theta)$, signifying that the beam energy is precisely focused at location $(r,\theta)$.
 However, in wideband systems, when $f_m \neq f_c$ and $(\hat{r}, \hat{\theta}) = (r, \theta)$, the elements $ e^{-j(k_c - k_m)r^{(n)} } $ exhibit diverse phases, preventing them from being contructively added up on the user location.
-This phenomenon substantially reduces the beamforming gain $G({r}, {\theta}, r, \theta, f_m)$, rendering it much lower than 1.
-Consequently, the beam energy at $f_m$ is split from the desired location $(r,\theta)$ \cite{NearBF_Cui23}.
-In the far-field scenario where the distance is considerable, as shown in Fig. \ref{img:FourBeamPattern} (c), this beam split effect causes beams at different frequencies to transmit towards different directions.
-However, in the near-field setting, as shown in Fig. \ref{img:FourBeamPattern} (d), the beam split effect causes beams at different frequencies to focus on different locations, restricting the user to receive signals close to the center frequency.
+This phenomenon substantially reduces the beamforming gain $G(\hat{r}, \hat{\theta}, r, \theta, f_m)|_{(\hat{r}, \hat{\theta})=(r,\theta)}$, rendering it much lower than 1.
+Consequently, the beam energy at $f_m$ is split from the desired location $(r,\theta)$ \cite{NearBF_Cui23}. { In the far-field scenario where the distance is considerable, as shown in Fig. \ref{img:FourBeamPattern}\:(c), this beam split effect causes beams at different frequencies to transmit towards \emph{different directions}.
+However, in the near-field setting, as shown in Fig. \ref{img:FourBeamPattern}\:(d), the near-field beam split effect causes beams at different frequencies to focus on \emph{different locations}.
+These distinct beamforming properties distinguish the far-field and near-field beam split effects\footnote{ Notice that the sub-figures (c) and (d) of Fig. \ref{img:FourBeamPattern} also appear in our earlier work~\cite{NearBF_Cui23}, where \cite{NearBF_Cui23} employs near-field beam split to perform fast beam training, while the objective of this work is to mitigate this phenomenon via energy-efficient beamforming. }. }

+Furthermore, since beams over large bandwidth are split to different locations/directions, the user can only access to signals close to the center frequency.
 For example, considering $f_c = 100$ GHz, $B = 5$ GHz, and $N = 512$, the near-field beam-split effect results in over $50\%$ of the sub-carriers experiencing a beamforming gain loss of at least $60\%$.
 Recent works mainly concentrate on mitigating the far-field beam-split effect.
-This is accomplished by either deploying a large number of high power consumption time-delay elements \cite{TTDhardware_Hashemi2008}, \cite{TTD_Lin2017} or heavily relying on the linear phase property of the far-field channel \cite{DPP_Tan2019, BSprecoding_Hanzo2020, STBC_Liu2019,MOALT_Yu2016}, which is not applicable in the near-field.
-To the best of our knowledge, the near-field beam-split effect has not been studied in the literature yet.
+This is accomplished by either deploying a large number of high power consumption time-delay elements \cite{TTDhardware_Hashemi2008}, \cite{TTD_Lin2017} or heavily relying on the linear phase property of the far-field channel \cite{DPP_Tan2019, BSprecoding_Hanzo2020, STBC_Liu2019,MOALT_Yu2016}, which is not applicable in the near field.
+To the best of our knowledge, the near-field beam-split effect has not been studied in the literature.